 The Centre will work closely with the public sector, the private sector and civil society to achieve its objectives.
-Because the Centre is expected to play a coordinating role rather than as an implementing agency, most of its activities are expected to be implemented through partnerships with the public sector (especially through the NFIs as discussed below), the private sector and not-for-profit organisations in the region.
+The Centre is expected to conduct advisory and coordinating activities.
+Most of the Centre's activities are expected to be carried out through partnerships with the public sector (especially through the NFIs as discussed below), the private sector and not-for-profit organisations in the region.
 The Centre will not compete with these sectors.
-Instead, the Centre will focus on increasing the opportunities for the private sector to engage in the energy sector, to supply and help develop clean-energy technologies and to foster clean-energy behaviours throughout the region.
+Instead, the Centre will focus on increasing the opportunities for the private sector to engage in the energy sector, to supply and help develop cleanenergy technologies and to foster clean-energy behaviours throughout the region.
 In several countries in the region, not-for-profit and community-based organisations play a big role in improving energy access and affordability.
 This is particularly true, for example, in Tajikistan, Pakistan and Afghanistan, where the Aga Khan Development Network plays an important role in both centralised and decentralised energy supply.
 The Centre should seek out ways to complement and support those organisations.